eldanb/parzing/README.md

 assert.deepEqual(result, ["1", "-", "2", "-", "3"]);
 ```

-In addition to the `sequence` parser combinator, the following parser combinators offered by Parzing out-of-the box:
+In addition to the `sequence` parser combinator, the following parser combinators are offered by Parzing out-of-the box:

 | Parser constructor | Description | Result type |
 | ------------------ | ----------- | ----------- |